 Social Networking Sites

-Online Chat Tools
+Online Collaboration Tools

 - A flat-panel monitor.

 While generally less expensive than laptops, manufacturers are starting to beef up notebooks, which is increasing their cost.
-A caution: their compact size makes them attractive for traveling but if you are considering one to save on the cost of a laptop, you probably will be getting less memory and many do not have full applications or compatibility with your other business applications.
+A caution: their compact size makes them attractive for traveling but if you are considering one to save on the cost of a laptop, you probably will be getting less memory, and many do not have full applications or compatibility with your other business applications.